aviadhaham/website/content/posts/2024-04-27-implementing-gitops-with-argo-cd-and-applicationsets.md

                   ├── kustomization.yaml
   ```

-## Our Approach to Bootstrapping and Managing Argo CD
+## Our Approach to Bootstrapping and Managing Argo CD Configurations

 Although `ApplicationSet`s offer significant reductions in time and manual errors by automating deployment processes, integrating them with Kustomize has elevated their effectiveness.